Stephen Moore (writer): Career

-From 1983 to 1987, Moore served as the Grover M. Hermann Fellow in Budgetary Affairs at the Heritage Foundation.
+From 1983 to 1987, Moore served as the Grover M. Hermann Fellow in Budgetary Affairs at The Heritage Foundation.
 In 1987, Moore was the research director of President Ronald Reagan's Privatization Commission.
 Moore spent ten years as a fellow of the Cato Institute, a libertarian think tank.
 As senior economist of the U.S. Congress Joint Economic Committee under Chairman Dick Armey of Texas, Moore was said to be "instrumental in creating the FairTax proposal".

 In 1999, Moore co-founded and became president of the Club for Growth, a group advocating tax cuts and a reduction in government spending, along with supporting political candidates who favored free-market economic policies.
 While president of the group, Moore targeted "Republicans in Name Only" whom he viewed as not aligned with his anti-tax views; he criticized Republican Senators who did not readily embrace tax cuts, including Arlen Specter, Olympia Snowe, and George Voinovich.

-At the Club for Growth, Moore sought to change the Republican party and in a 2003 interview said, "We want to take over the party's fund-raising.
+At the Club for Growth, Moore sought to change the Republican Party, saying in 2003, "We want to take over the party's fundraising.
 We want it to be, in 10 years, that no one can win a Senate or a House seat without the support of the Club for Growth."
 From 2003 to 2004, the Club for Growth was the single largest fundraiser for Republican House and Senate candidates, being outdone only by the Republican party itself.

 In December 2004, the Club for Growth's board voted to remove Moore as president, with his opponents within the organization upset by his criticism of President George Bush and by the narrow defeat of Senator Pat Toomey, who had the group's support.
 After Moore's departure, lawyers for the group sent letters to him and members of his new organization, the Free Enterprise Fund, threatening legal action for allegedly stealing the group's mailing list to raise funds for his new organization; Moore's partner Mallory Factor stated the list was acquired elsewhere.

 After he left the Club for Growth, Moore founded the 501(c)(4) Free Enterprise Fund with other former Club for Growth members including Arthur Laffer and Mallory Factor.
 In 2005, Moore left the Free Enterprise Fund to serve on the editorial board of the Wall Street Journal.

 On September 19, 2005, the Federal Election Commission (FEC) filed suit against the Club For Growth, alleging that the group had failed to register as a political action committee in the 2000, 2002, and 2004 election cycles "despite spending millions of dollars on federal campaign activity during the 2000, 2002, and 2004 election cycle."
 In 2007, the FEC and the Club for Growth agreed to settle the lawsuit, paying $350,000.